 First Nations Women’s Legal Program

-The First Nations Women’s Legal Program provides services that best meet the needs of Aboriginal and Torres Strait Islander women.
-The program was developed in 1995, in consultation with Aboriginal women.
-WLS NSW receives valuable feedback and guidance from the Aboriginal Women’s Consultation Group, to ensure that all services are delivered in a respectful and culturally appropriate manner.
+The First Nations Women’s Legal Program provides services that best meet the needs of First Nations and Torres Strait Islander women.
+The program was developed in 1995, in consultation with First Nations women.
+WLS NSW receives valuable feedback and guidance from the First Nations Women’s Consultative Network, to ensure that all services are delivered in a respectful and culturally appropriate manner.

 The First Nations Women’s Legal Program is staffed by Aboriginal women and offers free services including: